gridsuite/gridstudy-app/src/plugins/README.md

 # How to overwrite translations

-Add your private translations to the following files to complete or overwrite existing translations
+Add your private translations to the following directory to complete or overwrite existing translations

+* src/plugins/translations

-# import an object for traduction fr and en
+import an object messages_plugins for the traduction in frensh or english

-* src/plugins/translations/en
-* src/plugins/translations/fr